 PMDD symptoms include at least one of the following:

 2. Feeling tense, anxious or ‘on edge’.

 4. Mood swings, emotional outbursts or unexplained crying.

 5. Irritability, anger, or short temper.

 6. Increased appetite (carbohydrate cravings)

 It also includes other common symptoms of depression such as sleep problems, changes in appetite or weight, difficulty in concentrating, lack of interest in activities once enjoyed, and having suicidal thoughts.
 Physical symptoms are similar to that in PMS, breast tenderness, bloating, weight gain, headaches/backaches, and skin problems such as acne.

 The first-line treatment for PMDD has been anti-depressants.
 However, these can be intolerable or result in serious adverse effects, especially in adolescents.
-Bright Light Therapy has been proposed as a non-pharmacological treatment, amongst other such treatments, to help increase serotonin levels and production, and may represent a safe and attractive alternative.
+Bright Light Therapy has been proposed as a non-pharmacological natural treatment for PMDD, amongst other such treatments, to help increase serotonin levels and production, and may represent a safe and attractive alternative.
 According to Terman & Terman (2005), patients with both seasonal and nonseasonal PMDD, or milder PMS have responded favourably to 1 week of bright light therapy, in a series of clinical trials.
 The effect of bright light is thought to be mediated through increased production of melatonin, which subsequently boosts serotonin levels.
 For women seeking a non-pharmacological and safe treatment for PMDD, light therapy is a promising treatment with great prospects.